The adrenaline-pumping road from Karcham to Chitkul

 Can I drive from Karcham to Chitkul?

-Set high in the Baspa Valley, also referred to as the Sangla valley, the cliff road above the Sangla River runs from Karcham, on the National Highway 5, at an elevation of 1.818m above the sea level to Chitkul, a very picturesque village at 3.450m above the sea level.
-Chitkul is the last inhabited village near the Indo-Tibet border and the motorable road ends there.
+Set high in the Baspa Valley, also referred to as the Sangla Valley, the cliff road above the Sangla River runs from Karcham, on National Highway 5, at an elevation of 1,818m above sea level to Chitkul, a very picturesque village at 3,450m above sea level.
+Chitkul is the last inhabited village near the Indo-Tibet border, and the motorable road ends there.

 How long does it take to drive the road from Karcham to Chitkul?